osg-htc/networking/docs/personas/quick-deploy/install-perfsonar-testpoint.md

 ### Option B — Testpoint + Let's Encrypt (shared Apache and certs)

-This mode runs two containers (`perfsonar-testpoint` and `certbot`) and bind-mounts the following host paths so Apache content and certificates persist on the host and are shared between containers:
+This mode runs two containers (`perfsonar-testpoint` and `certbot`) and bind-mounts the following host paths so pSConfig, webroot content, the Apache SSL config, and certificates persist on the host and are shared between containers:

 - `/opt/perfsonar-tp/psconfig` → `/etc/perfsonar/psconfig` — perfSONAR configuration

-- `/var/www/html` → `/var/www/html` — Apache webroot (shared for HTTP-01 challenges)
+- `/var/www/html` → `/var/www/html` — Apache webroot (shared for HTTP-01 ACME challenges)

-- `/etc/apache2` → `/etc/apache2` — Apache configuration (for SSL certificate patching)
+- `/etc/apache2/sites-available/default-ssl.conf` → same path inside container — the single Apache
+  SSL virtual-host file patched by the entrypoint wrapper with LE cert paths; the rest of the Apache config stays inside the container

 - `/etc/letsencrypt` → `/etc/letsencrypt` — Let's Encrypt certificates and state